Amblyopia (Lazy Eye)

 - Possible complications if eye surgery is needed

-Unfortunately, amblyopia cannot be prevented, but you can prevent additional eye problems and complications by recognizing the symptoms and beginning treatment during the early stages of the condition.
+Like many eye conditions, amblyopia can sometimes be prevented by recognizing the symptoms and beginning treatment during the early stages of the condition.
+If a child starts to develop the need for glasses and this is recognized early and treated, then anisometropic amblyopia won’t develop.
+Similarly, if a child is developing an occlusion, such as from a hemangioma, then by treating the occlusion when it threatens the visual axis one can prevent amblyopia.
 All children should have an eye exam between the ages of three and five.
 Most eye-care professionals use special techniques when dealing with young patients who are unable to communicate.

 Resources for Amblyopia Sufferers